typical-developers/discord-webhooks-go/README.md

 ```

 ## Waiting for Response
 Adding a `wait=true` query parameter will allow you to wait for the webhook to send and the server to acknowledge it.
 This will return a `WebhookMessage`, which adds methods that allow you manage the message.
+You must ensure that the returned message is not nil before attempting to call any of the methods associated with it. `204 No Content` can result in a nil message.

 ```go
 package main